deptagency/engineering-soapboxes/README.md

 # What is this project?

-This is a collection of preferred practices for web development at Rocket Insights.
+This is a collection of individual opinions and practices for software engineering at Dept Engineering.
 It comes from our collective experience working on software projects for many, many clients.

 Let’s start by talking about what this project _is not_:

-_This is not a list of rules you must follow when working on a development project at Rocket._
+_This is not a list of rules you must follow when working on an engineering project at Dept._

 You're an adult.
-And we hired you to be part of Rocket because we think you're a good developer.
+And we hired you to be part of Dept Engineeringbecause we think you're a good developer.

 _This is not meant to be an end all be all documentation of everything we do and everything we believe._